 Crimper: A tool that crimps the connector to the aramid fibers in the cable to add mechanical strength.

 Fusion Splicer: An instrument that welds two fibers together into a permanent joint.

-Here is more information on termination.
+Here is more information on splicing and termination.

 Terms that describe fiber optic test equipment:

 Optical Power Meter: An instrument that measures optical power from the end of a fiber